VForWaTer/hydrobox/docs/examples/discharge.rst

     regime = toolbox.regime(series, plot=False)
     print(regime)

-These plain numpy array can be used in any further custom workflow or plotting.
+These plain numpy arrays can be used in any further custom workflow or plotting.

 Plotting
 --------